fuzzylabs/sahara-marketing/README.md

 ## The data

 The faked data for Sahara's CRM system along with their Google Analytics data.
-Based on data we found on [https://github.com/GoogleCloudPlatform/bigquery-ml-templates](Google's BigQuery machine-learning templates).
+Based on data we found on [Google's BigQuery machine-learning templates](https://github.com/GoogleCloudPlatform/bigquery-ml-templates]).

 See [data](data).